 I typically move and explore a location during the shoot to take full advantage of the diversity in the landscapes it offers.
 So expect to walk some, it’s all part of your adventure with me.
 For families and individuals with disabilities, we can go to locations that are more accommodating and where you can still have amazing photos!

 I almost always have my clients start thinking about landscapes first.
 What feels more like them – forests, trees, lava rocks, sandy beaches, or mostly hanging out in the water?
-Then we pick a location that fits those needs, plan on outfits that match (again, matching your wall colors!).
-These beautiful images of you and your family will not stay in your hard-drives and clouds-they deserve to be on your walls!
+Then we pick a location that fits those needs and plan on outfits that match (again, matching your wall colors!).
+These beautiful images of you and your family will not stay in your hard drives and clouds-they deserve to be on your walls!

 To book me for your session on the Big Island: CONTACT ME and I will guide you in choosing the perfect location for your Big Island photography session!